B Testing, User Testing, & Feature Integration (thumbnail).jpg

 I crafted a concise presentation with highlight reels of the interviews and usability tests, along with a slide deck outlining my research methods and results.
 I presented these findings to the leadership team, leading a discussion on potential areas for testing and implementation to enhance user engagement and drive revenue growth.

-Meeting attendees: CEO, CFO, VP of Marketing, VP of HR, VP of Business Intelligence, VP of Supplier and Partner Relations, Director of Engineering, Product Owner, and myself
+Meeting attendees: CEO, CFO, VP of Marketing, VP of HR, VP of Business Intelligence, VP of Supplier and Partner Relations, Director of Engineering, Product Owner, and me

 Discussion and prioritizing features